germaniuss/liboauth/README.md

-# anioauth
+# liboauth
-### Minimal C oauth 2.0 authentication ilbrary using libcurl and libmicrohttpd
+### Minimal C oauth 2.0 authentication ilbrary using libcurl

-This library is insipred by https://github.com/slugonamission/OAuth2 but aims to add extra missing functionality like handle browser opening/code retrieval, access token refresh, state saving, etc. The project is now working but do expect bugs and breaking API changes while the project matures.
+This library is insipred by https://github.com/slugonamission/OAuth2 but aims to add extra missing functionality like access token refresh, state saving, response caching, etc.
+The project is now working but do expect bugs and breaking API changes while the project matures.

 ### Working functionality

 - [x] Syncronous API requests with request caching.
-- [x] Simple "All In One" Oauth 2.0 authentication.
+- [x] Compatibility with my URI scheme handler.
 - [x] Supports all major API request types (PUT, PATCH, POST, GET, DELETE...)
 - [x] State saving of "tokens" and other variables (simple .ini file)
 - [x] Auto refresh "access token" with zero overhead for the user.